eminizer/pixel_templates/README.md

 Maintenance
 ===========

-This work is currently maintained by Nick Eminizer at Johns Hopkins University (nick.eminizer@gmail.com) and represents a service work contribution to the CMS Collaboration.
+This work has been maintained to this point by Maggie Eminizer at Johns Hopkins University (margaret.eminizer@gmail.com) and represents a service work contribution to the CMS Collaboration.